Detecting and Mitigating DDoS Attacks with AI: A Survey

 We next discuss the various forms DDoS training data can take before being processed by learning algorithms.
 Most IDS analyze the traffic at various network layers.
 The first step in data processing covers the capture and storage of network traffic data.
 This step is essential for reaching high DDoS detection quality.

-Existing public databases are gathered in Table~\ref{tab:databases}.
+Some of the most popular public databases are gathered in Table~\ref{tab:databases}.
 We can see that, except for KDD, all data are presented in the raw packet (\texttt{pcap}) format.
 Apart from CIC-DDoS2019, these datasets do not focus on DDoS attacks and instead include other types of attacks, besides normal traffic.
 Among DDoS traffic, flood attacks seem to be the most common, while TCP and HTTP come in second; each of these belong to the volumetric, protocol, and application attack classes, respectively.
 We also include, for brevity, the TUIDS database, which is not currently available to the public, although it was in the past and is often discussed in literature.
-Apart from raw traffic, some databases also provide preprocessed data in the form of flows or timeseries.
-We add this information in the table where available, and proceed to discuss these and other preprocessing formats.
+In addition to raw traffic, some databases also provide preprocessed data in the form of flows or time series.
+We add this information to the table where available, and proceed to discuss these and other preprocessing formats.